| || || |

 Even better would be a whole capacitor bank, consisting of many smaller capacitors in parallel.

 The high current diodes protect the power supplies from current getting back to them after switching them off.
-Because of these diodes, after switch off, the circuit also puts the amplifiers very soon into shutdown mode and you will not hear any loud snaps or anything from the speakers.
+Because of these diodes, after switch off, the circuit also puts the amplifiers very quickly into shutdown mode and you will not hear any loud snaps or anything from the speakers.
 Totally silent during power on and off!
 Nice!

 The +++24V lines are for the amplifier shutdown control.